Laura190/ImageAnalysisWorksheets/TrackingAndResultsManagement/TrackingAndResultsManagement.md

 - Can you change the colour of the spots based on the maximum intensity?
 - Can you change the colour of the tracks to show track displacement?
 Which particle is displaced the most?
 - Can you adjust the settings to only show part of the track?
 Which do you think is the best way to display the tracks?
 - [TrackMate measures]((https://imagej.net/plugins/trackmate/analyzers/)) properties of the spots and tracks.
-Can you save the spots and tracks results to .csv files?
+Can you save the spots and tracks results to .csv (comma separated value) files?
 - Can you use the TrackScheme to remove a track?
 Looking at the [TrackScheme documentation](https://imagej.net/plugins/trackmate/views/trackscheme) will help.

 ### 📋 Step-by-Step Instructions